slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 For example, if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
 You can sell coffee, cakes, paintings, merchandise, and more.
 But each of those things will not contribute to your success in an equal way.
 While there is value in the discovery process, once you’ve found the variable that matters most, you should place more time on that one and less on the others.
 The importance of finding this variable cannot be overstated.

-HINT: Money is energy and the expression of your creativity.
+Money is energy and the expression of your creativity.

 Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.